tristanwietsma/jack/README.md

 What is JackDB?
 ---------------

 JackDB is a concurrent key-value server.
-It supports get, set, publish, subscribe, and delete. **That is it.** Five commands.
+It supports get, set, publish, subscribe, and delete

+ **That is it.** Five commands.

 The underlying data structure is [MetaStore](https://github.com/tristanwietsma/metastore), which is an abstraction over a string map that divides the key-space into buckets for finer lock resolution.